 - entities or persons subject to sanctions administered by Canada, the United States, the United Kingdom, the European Union, or the United Nations;

-- any activity that Parex determines, in its reasonable judgment, is likely to cause chargebacks, regulatory scrutiny, or reputational harm disproportionate to the commercial benefit of the relationship.
+- any activity that Parex determines, in its reasonable judgment, is likely to cause transfer reversals, regulatory scrutiny, or reputational harm disproportionate to the commercial benefit of the relationship.

-The Merchant is responsible for all Chargebacks, refunds, and disputes arising from its Transactions, together with any associated fees and fines imposed by payment schemes or banks.
-Parex will provide the Merchant with information reasonably available to it to defend Chargebacks, but the ultimate responsibility for dispute resolution remains with the Merchant.
+The Client is responsible for all transfer reversals, refunds, and disputes arising from its Transactions, together with any associated fees and charges imposed by Banking Partners, payment rails, or blockchain networks.
+Parex will provide the Client with information reasonably available to it to support resolution of disputes, but the ultimate responsibility for dispute resolution remains with the Client.

-Excessive Chargeback ratios, as defined by card-scheme rules or by Parex's internal risk thresholds, may result in additional fees, higher Reserve requirements, suspension of the Services, or termination.
+Abnormal levels of transfer reversals, fraud reports, or disputes — as determined by Banking Partners, payment-rail rules, or Parex's internal risk thresholds — may result in additional fees, higher Reserve requirements, suspension of the Services, or termination.

 11. Data protection and confidentiality